Most failures don't arrive as emergencies.

 This is volatility as the baseline.

-And any model that depends on hope, distance, or someone else absorbing the impact
+Any model that depends on hope, distance, or someone else absorbing the impact

 is already obsolete.